agallio/freedomlife/README.md

 [![FreedomLife-Logo](/public/images/og-freedomlife.png)](https://freedomlife.id)

 FreedomLife is a bible reading guide app.
-Users can read the bible in various translations and see guides for following days.
+Users can read the bible with or without guide in various translations and see guides for following days.

 <a href="https://play.google.com/store/apps/details?id=id.freedomlife.app" target="_blank"><img src="/public/images/google-play.svg" alt="Google Play Button" width="180"></a>